-Find Housesitters to keep your holiday home safe
+Housesitters keep your holiday home ‘safe as houses’

-Owning a holiday home has many benefits.
+Owning a holiday home has many homeowner benefits.
 One of the best things about keeping a second home in a place where you love to visit, is being able to holiday with all your home comforts in a much-loved location.
 But how do you keep your holiday home safe?
-Housesitters, or home-sitters as some people call them, are a great solution.
+Trusted house sitters keep your holiday home safe.
+They are a really great solution.

 Here we suggest a few tips that can help you maintain your property and keep it safe when you are not there: